Summertime is all about spending hot days in the garden…

-When you decide to set up a new swimming pool, you have the option of filling it with freshwater or saltwater.
+Freshwater vs. Saltwater Pools: When you have a swimming pool, you have the option of freshwater or saltwater.
 Both options are popular throughout the country, and they both come with their pros and cons.
 In order to figure out which option is right for you, you need to understand the difference between saltwater pools and freshwater pools.
-This guide illustrates those differences so you can determine what you want to use in your in ground swimming pool.
+This guide illustrates those differences so you can determine what is right for you to use in your swimming pool.

-If you are concerned about the cost of a freshwater swimming pool or a saltwater swimming pool, you have to think about initial installation and long-term maintenance.
-The installation of a saltwater pool is more expensive than the installation of a freshwater pool, which is why many homeowners will opt for a freshwater pool from the start.
-However, the constant need to add chlorine to a freshwater system does make it more costly in the long run.
-There are other factors like corrosion that will change maintenance costs, but as a whole, saltwater pools require less money to keep running than freshwater pools.
+When comparing the cost of a freshwater swimming pool or a saltwater swimming pool, there are two parts: initial installation and long-term maintenance.
+The installation of a saltwater pool is more expensive than the freshwater pool, however, the constant need to add chlorine to a freshwater system makes it more costly to run.
+There are other factors like corrosion that can impact maintenance costs, but as a whole, saltwater pools require less money to keep running than freshwater pools.

 Corrosion from Saltwater

-Despite all of the benefits of saltwater pools, the one main drawback is the corrosion that the salt can cause the pavement around the pool to erode.
-The salt can also leave a residue on stone that is difficult to clean off over time.
-If you have underwater lights in your pool, the salt may cause damage to them over time, and it can lead to issues with pool equipment if the pool is not properly maintained.
+Despite all of the benefits of saltwater pools, the one big drawback is the corrosion that the salt can cause.
+The salt can leave a residue on stone that is difficult to clean off over time.
+It can lead to issues with pool equipment if the pool is not properly maintained.
 The cells in the salt generator may need to be replaced every five years or so but with proper selection of your equipment and expert installation, you should be able to minimize corrosion issues.

 $600 – $2000